ccmiguel/Mini-Proyecto/README.md

 # Mini SNS Mini SNS is a simple social networking service (SNS) application.
 Users can enjoy social activities such as creating posts, adding friends, commenting, and liking posts. ## Features
 - **User Registration and Login** : Users can create an account and log in.

 - **Create Posts**: Users can write and publish their own posts.

-- **V iew Posts**: Users can view the latest posts, including those from their friends.
+- **View Posts**: Users can view the latest posts, including those from their friends.
--

 - **Commenting** : Users can add comments to posts or delete their own comments.

 - **Likes** : Users can like or unlike posts.

 - **Friend Management** : Users can search for and add friends, as well as view their friend list.

 ## How to Run